 Students will be set up in an incomplete course at the start of the next long semester.
-If your account was not re-activated for some reason, you can request that your account be re-activated in Sona at the beginning of the next semester by sending an email to psycpool@uta.edu.
-You should also tell the participant pool coordinator your PSYC 1315 section and instructor.
+If your account was not re-activated once SONA is open for the semester , you can request that your account be re-activated in SONA at the beginning of the next semester by sending an email to psycpool@uta.edu.
+You should also tell the participant pool coordinator and your PSYC 1315 section instructor.
 Upon re-activation of your account, you will receive an email notification.

-You can then immediately log onto Sona once your account is re-activated.
+You can then immediately log onto SONA once your account is re-activated.
 You should then complete six credits because credits do not carry over from previous semesters.
 Paper summaries must be on articles approved for the semester you are completing the credits (not for the semester you received the Incomplete).
 You can find the Handout with the approved papers at www.uta.edu/psychology or under Sona FAQs.
 All deadlines apply in the semester that you are completing your credits.